 Because the Colorado stretches across such an extensive swath of the American Southwest, it would be impossible to cover the whole river over the span of one Institute.
 So, we decided to do two.
 In late July 2017, we conducted an Institute that explored the Upper Colorado River, from its headwaters in Rocky Mountain National Park to the northernmost reaches of Lake Powell.
-In early 2018 we'll return to the region, and continue the journey downstream on a second Institute with a separate group of Fellows.
+In early 2018 we returned to the region, and continued the journey downstream on a second Institute with a separate group of Fellows.

-On our Lower Colorado River Institute, journalists will have the opportunity to learn about:
+On our Lower Colorado River Institute, journalists had the opportunity to learn about: